How Can A Movie About The Undead Be This Heartwarming?

 Australia is home to a slew of supersize, venomous creatures that seem to have slithered right out of R. L. Stine’s imagination — so, be careful when visiting an Australian petting zoo.
-And be extra careful if, as in Little Monsters (which is in select theaters October 8 and streaming on Hulu October 11), you happen to wander in on the same day as a zombie invasion.
+And be extra careful if, as in Little Monsters, you happen to wander in on the same day as a zombie invasion.

 Written and directed by Abe Forsythe, the delightfully genre-bending movie follows just such a seriously ill-timed kindergarten class trip.
 The group of adorable five-year-olds wobble onto petting zoo grounds just as the similarly unsteady zombies are escaping from a nearby American experimentation facility.